Deep Generative Models / Summer 2026

 - Flow-based Generative Models

-- GANs: Learning data distribution implicitly via adversarial networks
+- GANs: Sampling data distribution implicitly via adversarial networks

 - Generative adversarial networks (GANs)